Teradata/kylo/core/field-policy/README.md

 com.thinkbiganalytics.policy.FieldPoliciesJsonTransfomer;
 ```

-The `com.thinkbiganalytics.policy.FieldPoliciesJsonTransfomer` is used by the **spark-job-validate-cleanse** module to convert a JSON string that has come from the User Interface and create Domain StandardizationPolicy and Validator Objects.
+The `com.thinkbiganalytics.policy.FieldPoliciesJsonTransfomer` is used by the **spark-validate-cleanse** module to convert a JSON string that has come from the User Interface and create Domain StandardizationPolicy and ValidationPolicy Objects.